 Design patterns refer to recurring designs that we have become so accustomed to that they no longer require explanation or further reference.
 There are relatively many of them.

-Everyone should know, for example, that clicking on the logo leads back to the index page.
+Everyone should know, for example, that clicking on the logo takes you back to the index page.
 Or that blue underlined text represents a link.
 The navigation bar of a website - as we use it today - is also such a phenomenon.
-We expect them in certain places on a site .
-We know that the nav bar serves as our content guide, leading us through the website.
+We expect them in certain places on a site.
+We know that the nav bar serves us as an indication of content and guides us through the website.
 A menu bar that turns into a hamburger icon on mobile devices also needs no further explanation.

 Common patterns we have learned over the last few years